syncfusion-content/maui-docs/MAUI/DatePicker/getting-started.md

 ---
 layout: post
-title: Getting started with MAUI DatePicker control | Syncfusion
+title: Getting started with .NET MAUI Date Picker control | Syncfusion
-description: Learn here all about getting started with Syncfusion .NET MAUI DatePicker (SfDatePicker) control and its basic features.
+description: Learn here all about getting started with Syncfusion .NET MAUI Date Picker (SfDatePicker) control and its basic features.
 platform: maui
 control: SfDatePicker
 documentation: ug
 ---

-# Getting started with .NET MAUI DatePicker (SfDatePicker)
+# Getting started with .NET MAUI Date Picker (SfDatePicker)
-This section explains how to add the DatePicker control.
-This section covers only the basic features needed to get started with Syncfusion DatePicker.
+This section explains how to add the Date Picker control.
+This section covers only the basic features needed to get started with Syncfusion Date Picker.

-## Creating an application using the .NET MAUI DatePicker
+## Creating an application using the .NET MAUI Date Picker

 1. Create a new .NET MAUI application in Visual Studio.